Pranjwal-Jha/Notepad-made-using-FLTK/README.md

 Find: Search for text in the document.
 Replace: Replace text in the document.
 Prerequisites
 FLTK: Ensure you have FLTK installed on your system.
-You can download it from FLTK's ## official website <a id = "https://www.fltk.org/" ></a>
+You can download it from [FLTK's official website](https://www.fltk.org/).